ZettelGeist/zettelgeist/docs/tutorialA.md

 - See the "Comment" at the end?
 That would do it.
 As a result, you have title, note, citation-page (Gatsby, 1), and a comment (inside that last quotation mark).
 All the elements of a traditional notecard are there, just within the "note:" field.
 So let's save that as a second note.

 - Just click "File>Download>Plain Text (.txt) again.
 It will automatically download (and get a new name with "(1)" added by Google Docs) -- so you don't have to do anything to change the filename, etc.  Just click.
+If you are using Word or another resident editor, just save the file as "Gatsby-Note-1.yaml".
+[See instructions below about saving notes with ".yaml" extension.]

 - Cool.
 Two notes are now in your research "card stack" for processing.
 If we did pull them into the system, they would be completely searchable and usable.
 Again: you could just take notes with "notes:" or "title:" and "note:" and that will do the job.